Rogue is under Reconstruction!

 Sneak Attack: Coup de Grace

-As an action, you can make a special melee sneak attack, a coup de grace:
+As an action, you can make a special melee attack with melee weapon with the light and small properties, a coup de grace:

 Coup de Grace.
-To make a coup de grace, you must make a melee attack with a melee weapon with the light and small size properties.
-The attack must be a critical hit to have any effect.
+This attack has no effect unless it is a critical hit.
 On a hit, you treat the weapon’s damage dice as if they were a number of d10 equal to your sneak attack value and add your rogue level to the damage roll.
-This sneak attack benefits from any feature or ability that affects your ‘backstab’ special sneak attack (such as the ‘improved backstab’ rogue feature).